The country "agrees in principle to a ceasefire", says Thailand's Deputy Prime Minister Phumtham Wechayachai on X.

 We are neighbors, we want to be friends, is the statement from an anonymous man on the other side of the border.

-According to the authorities in Thailand, 138,000 people have fled their homes in the border areas with Cambodia.
-On the Cambodian side, 35,000 people have been evacuated from the border, according to the country's Ministry of Defense.
+According to the authorities in Thailand, 138,000 people have fled their homes in the border areas with Kambodja.
+On the Kambodjan side, 35,000 people have been evacuated from the border, according to the country's defense department.

 Broke out on Thursday

-The clashes between the countries broke out during the night against Thursday – after five Thai soldiers were injured in a mine explosion the day before.
+The clashes between the countries broke out on Thursday night - after five Thai soldiers were injured in a mine explosion the day before.

-The UN Security Council has not made any statement after Friday's crisis meeting.
+The UN Security Council has not made any statement after the meeting.
 But a diplomatic source tells AP that all 15 member countries are urging de-escalation and a peaceful solution.

-Malaysia, which is currently chairman of the Southeast Asian association Asean, has offered to mediate.
+Malaysia, which is currently the chairman of the Southeast Asian association Asean, has offered to mediate.

 Accuse each other

-Both sides have shot at each other and also fired artillery and rockets since Thursday.
+The parties have, among other things, fired artillery and rockets at each other.
 Thailand has also carried out air raids.

-Both countries accuse each other of having shot first, in the bloodiest battles between the countries in a decade.
+Both countries accuse each other of having shot first, in the bloodiest fighting between the parties in a decade.
 In comparison, 28 people were killed in clashes between the countries in 2008-2011.

-Sporadic violent incidents have occurred over the past 15 years.
-This year, the relationship between the countries has deteriorated significantly since May, when a Cambodian soldier was shot dead at the border.
+Sporadic acts of violence have occurred over the past 15 years.
+This year, the relationship between the countries has deteriorated significantly since May, when a Kambodjan soldier was shot dead at the border.